-Note that by applying (\ref{reversible2}) and using the Cauchy-Schwartz inequality, one can prove that $I$ defined by (\ref{I1}) is nonnegative.
+Note that by applying (\ref{reversible2}) and using the Cauchy--Schwarz inequality, one can prove that $I$ defined by (\ref{I1}) is nonnegative.
 Recall that $K_{2}$ is the upper bound of $q$ as in (\ref{qk}), and thus $I$ is bounded above by $K_{2}$.
 In addition, it is straightforward to show that $I$ is convex on $H$.

-We want to extend the definition of $I$ to all measures in $\mathcal{P}\left( S\right) $.
-As pointed out in Remark \ref{isolate}, $H$ is dense in $\mathcal{P}\left( S\right) $ under the topology of weak convergence.
-Hence we can extend the definition of $I$ to all of $\mathcal{P}\left( S\right) $ via lower semicontinuous regularization with respect to the topology of weak convergence.
-Thus if $\eta_{n}\rightarrow\eta$ weakly and $\left\{ \eta _{n}\right\} \in H$, $\liminf_{n\rightarrow\infty}I\left( \eta_{n}\right) \geq I\left( \eta\right) $, and equality holds for at least one such sequence.
-This extension guarantees that the extended $I$ is convex, lower semicontinuous and bounded above by $K_{2}$ on all of $\mathcal{P}\left( S\right) $.
+We want to extend the definition of $I$ to all measures in $\mathcal {P} ( S ) $.
+As pointed out in Remark~\ref{isolate}, $H$ is dense in $\mathcal{P} ( S ) $ under the topology of weak convergence.
+Hence, we can extend the definition of $I$ to all of $\mathcal{P} ( S ) $ via lower semicontinuous regularization with respect to the topology of weak convergence.
+Thus, if $\eta_{n}\rightarrow\eta$ weakly and $ \{ \eta _{n} \} \in H$, $\liminf_{n\rightarrow\infty}I ( \eta_{n} ) \geq I ( \eta ) $, and equality holds for at least one such sequence.
+This extension guarantees that the extended $I$ is convex, lower semicontinuous and bounded above by $K_{2}$ on all of $\mathcal{P} ( S ) $.
 The compactness of $S$ and the lower semicontinuity of $I$ ensure that $I$ has compact level sets.
 Being a nonnegative, lower semicontinuous function with compact level sets, $I$ indeed is a valid large deviation rate function.

 We have finished the definition of the rate function $I$, and are now ready to state the large deviation principle.